lanesky/kubernetes-walk-through/docs/02-ha-kuberntes-cluster.md

 worker-1       Ready    <none>   15h   v1.14.0   10.240.0.21   <none>        Ubuntu 16.04.6 LTS   4.15.0-1040-gcp   docker://18.6.2
 ```

-Run below commond to create a deployment.
+Run below command to create a deployment.

 ```
 kubectl run ngnix --image=nginx --replicas=2
 ```

-Run below commond to show pods.
+Run below command to show pods.
 Verify the IPs are with 10.244.0.0/16 as specified in the pod subnetwork cidr contained in the `kubeadm-config.yaml`.

 ```
 kubectl get pods -o wide